cppalliance/safe-cpp/proposal/draft.md

 }
 ```

 This program is well-formed.
 As with the previous example, there's a direct initialization of a String object using its unsafe constructor.
-But this time it's allowed, because the type being initialized is `T`, which is substituted with `unsafe String`: unsafe constructors are permitted to initialize unsafe types.
+This time it's allowed, because the type being initialized is `T`, which is substituted with `unsafe String`: unsafe constructors are permitted to initialize unsafe types.

 The [unsafe type qualifier](#the-unsafe-type-qualifier) is a powerful mechanism for incorporating legacy code into new, safe templates.
 But propagating the qualifier through all template parameters may be too permissive.
 C++ templates won't be expecting the `unsafe` qualifier, and it may break dependencies.
 Functions that are explicitly instantiated won't have `unsafe` instantiations, and that would cause link errors.
 It may be prudent to get some usage experience, and limit this type qualifier to being deduced only by type template parameters with a certain token, eg `typename T?`.
-That way, `typename T+?` would become a common incantation for containers: create template lifetime parameters for this template parameter _and_ deduce the unsafe qualifier for it.
+That way, `typename T+?` would become a common incantation for containers: create template lifetime parameters for this template parameter _and_ deduce the `unsafe` qualifier for it.

-To be more accommodating when mixing unsafe with safe code, the unsafe qualifier has very liberal transitive properties.
+To be more accommodating when mixing unsafe with safe code, the `unsafe` qualifier has very liberal transitive properties.
 A function invoked with an unsafe-qualified object or argument, or a constructor that initializes an unsafe type, are _exempted calls_.
-When performing overload resolution for exempted calls, function parameters of candidates become unsafe type qualified.
+When performing overload resolution for exempted calls, function parameters of candidates become unsafe qualified.
 This permits copy initialization of function arguments into parameter types when any argument is unsafe qualified.
 The intent is to make deployment of the `unsafe` token more strategic: use it less often but make it more impactful.
 It's not helpful to dilute its potency with many trivial _unsafe-block_ operations.

 ### unsafe subscripts

-There's one more prominent use of the `unsafe` token.
-It'll suppress runtime bounds checks during subscript operations on both builtin and user-defined types.
+There's one more prominent use of the `unsafe` token: it suppresses runtime bounds checks in subscript operations on both builtin and user-defined types.
 For applications where nanoseconds matter, developers may want to forego runtime bounds checking.
-In Safe C++, this is exceptionally easy.
+In Safe C++, this is straight forward.
 Just write `; unsafe` in your array, slice or vector subscript.

 [**unsafe_bounds.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/unsafe_bounds.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/9xajqhrvc)
 ```cpp